Nuevo Laredo: Air

 Nuevo Laredo is served by the Quetzalcóatl International Airport with daily flights to Mexico City.
 The neighboring Laredo International Airport in Laredo, Texas has daily flights to Houston (George Bush Intercontinental Airport) and to Dallas/Fort Worth International Airport and Tri-weekly flights to Las Vegas, Nevada and bi-weekly seasonal (May–August) flights to Orlando, Florida.

 Mass transit

 Transporte Urbano de Nuevo Laredo (TUNL) is the mass transit system that operates in Nuevo Laredo with fixed routes with millions of passengers per year.
 TUNL works with a fleet of fixed-route buses.
-TUNL hub is located in downtown Nuevo Laredo.
+TUNL's hub is located in downtown Nuevo Laredo.